Algebraic integers with conjugates in a prescribed distribution: Finding real polynomials to adjust

-\begin{prop} Choose a compact finite union of intervals $\Sigma$.
-Taking $\kappa$ to be the capacity of $\Sigma$, we assume $\kappa > 1$.
-Then there is a positive integer $D_0$ and positive real $C$ so we have the following:
+As in the above incomplete argument, our actual proof of Theorem \ref{thm:main} uses Theorem \ref{thm:squarefree} and Corollary \ref{cor:adjust} to adjust real polynomials to integer polynomials, and our method for keeping the roots of the resulting polynomials in $\Sigma$ is to look for sign changes.
+The key trick of our approach is that, rather than start with the polynomials $P_{n, \mu}$, we start with real polynomials whose high degree terms are already integers, as in Proposition \ref{prop:early_ints_better}.
+This makes the adjustment from the real polynomials to integer polynomials small enough that the adjustment does not push the roots off $\Sigma$.

-Choose positive integers $m$ and $n$ satisfying $m < n < \kappa^{m/2}$, with $m$ divisible by $D_0$ and greater than $C$.
-Choose any monic real polynomial $P$ of degree $n - m$.
-Then there is a monic real polynomial $Q$ of degree $m$ satisfying the following three conditions: \begin{enumerate} \item The degree $i$ coefficient of the product $PQ$ is an even integer for every integer $i$ in $[n-m, n-1]$. \item Take $X$ to be the set of roots of $Q$.
-Then $X$ is a subset of $\Sigma$, and we have
+\begin{prop} Choose a compact finite union of intervals $\Sigma$, a H\"{o}lder probability measure $\mu$ on $\Sigma$, and a positive number $B$.
+Take $\kappa$ to be the capacity of $\Sigma$, as defined in Definition \ref{defn:capacity}; we assume $\kappa > 1$.
+Then there is a real number $C > 3$ depending on $\Sigma$, $\mu$, and $B$ so we have the following: